-The Los Angeles Zoo and Botanical Gardens has something special in store for both animal lovers and those interested in gardens and gardening.
+The Los Angeles Zoo and Botanical Gardens has something special in store for both animal lovers and those interested in botanical gardens.

 This 135 acre zoo and botanical garden was founded in 1966 and is home to more than 1,400 birds, amphibians, mammals and reptiles.